jdoylee/Hello-World/README.md

 # Hello-World

-My First Repository
-My name is Jordan Doyle, I recently completed a data analytics program, and will be creating a Github Repository to build my porfolio.
+My name is *Jordan Doyle*, I recently completed a data analytics program, and will be creating a Github Repository to build my porfolio.